openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

 to value objects, JVMs now have more flexibility.)

-Because they are reference types, value class types are nullable, their default value is null, and loads and stores of references are atomic even in the presence of data races, providing the initialization safety we are used to with classical objects.
+Because they are reference types, value class types are nullable, their default value is `null`, and loads and stores of references are atomic even in the presence of data races, providing the initialization safety we are used to with classical objects.